Mousamoradi/Ci-SSGAN/README.md

 1) Model execution utilizes six input columns: ['MRN', 'note_id', 'input_txt', 'race', 'gender', 'age'].
 The minimum requirement consists of two mandatory columns: "MRN" and "input_txt".
 Column renaming is necessary if your dataset employs alternative naming conventions.

-2) Download or copy the code from the "Python Code" into your environment.
+2) Download or copy `cissgan.py` into your environment.
 When executed, the code will automatically download the trained model weights and generate predictions for the notes.

 ### ** Installation:**
 ```markdown